The source code concept is fundamental to the definition of an “Open Source Software”, what is and what is not.

 Well, in that “lengthy text”, you agree NOT to tamper with the software in any way without the express authorization of the authors of the software.

-Typical examples of Proprietary Softwares include AutoDesk’s Adobe Photoshop and Microsoft Office Suite.
+Typical examples of Proprietary Softwares to name a few include AutoDesk’s, Adobe Photoshop and Microsoft Office Suite.

-But, when it comes to non proprietary Softwares, it is a different situation.
-Softwares examples include:
+But, when it comes to non proprietary Softwares or open source software, it is a different situation.

 the GNU Image Manipulation Program,